jackm3232/CEN3031Project/README.md

 To run the backend:
 - cd to the Backend dir within a terminal
+- Add .env file with database credentials to Backend dir
 - run the command: npm i
 - run the command: npm start
 - The server will automatically update when you save a file in your IDE, you don't have to restart the server to see changes.